Wisconsin Red Fox

 grounds and food storage areas.
 Red foxes are terrestrial and either nocturnal or crepuscular.
 Top

-speed is about 30 mph and obstacles as high as 75 inches can be lept.
+speed is about 30 mph and they can leap as high as 6 feet.

 In the autumn following birth, the pups of the litter will disperse to their own territories.
 Dispersal can